GETTING REAL ABOUT CONSENT

 All of these are reasonable responses given the social climate we live in.
 But the truth is, these responses are so frequent because our cultural difficulty in discussing sex (as in doing it as opposed to sexual identity), combined with our ineffective sex education systems omitting this kind of information from their curriculum, let us all down.
 While heterosexual couples default to PIV and think that making babies is the reason people have sex, it’s no surprise so many struggle to identify what pleasurable sex is, how to connect intimately or why they do it in the first place.

 The crux is people do not know why sex is discussed the way we discuss it, nor do they realise there are other ways of doing so.
-Parents freak out to me about their kids’ sex education all the time, but 90% of the people who see me for therapy could have avoided it if they had access to better (read: useful) sex education.
+Parents freak out to me about their kids’ sex education all the time, but 90% of the people who work with me could have avoided it if they had access to better (read: useful) sex education.
 If adults can’t get it together to establish even the basics of what they’re doing in the sack, let alone consent, it’s too much for us to expect our youngsters to do it.

 But the internet is rife with sex info these days… so why are we still struggling?